 Good afternoon all.
 We are dropping a weather blog post.
 Quite a lot of weather has happened in the last few weeks and months.
-No forecast is included in this post.
-If you need to see a forecast check the Met Office website or app.

 Impacted the Western isles on the 13/14th of January.
 Brought strong winds and heavy rain.
 In addition, flooding was also a massive impact.
 Some of the worst coastal flooding that the island has suffered and at least since I have been running Western Isles Weather.
 Schools were closed and power cuts also occurred widely.
-Roads were closed by the Emergency services across the island chain.
+Roads were closed by the Emergency services across the Islands.

 87 mph was recorded at the South Uist range.